 There are still some bits and pieces that reminisce to the first era of Sample Coffee’s branding.
 For example, the Sample Coffee stencil around the Surry Hills shop doors and the coffee bean/plant steel sign on the external facade.

-A short time after starting the trade he felt that the Pacemaker coffee blend needed its very own illustration to better convey the spirit of the product.
-Reuben’s cousin Jack produced the bold illustration of what the blend was: the fuel that kept our hearts pumping, a coffee that kept us alive day after day.
+A short time after starting the trade he felt that the Pacemaker coffee blend needed its very own brand to better convey the spirit of the product.
+Reuben’s cousin Jack Watson produced the bold illustration of what the blend was: the fuel that kept our hearts pumping, a coffee that kept us alive day after day.

 Chapter 2: The Pacemaker era

 Around 2012-13 we started roasting and serving only our own coffees and this needed to be communicated and incorporated into the branding.
 This is how the new stamp-like logo came up, designed by friend and letterer Carla Hackett.